7 San Diego Hidden Gems

 4203 Anderson Ave, San Diego

-This historical military museum near Marine Corps Air Station Miramar, San Diego is not to be missed.
+This historical military museum near Marine Corps Air Station Miramar, San Diego, is not to be missed.
 The Flying Leatherneck Aviation Museum shows the history of Marine aviation with vintage aircraft and retired volunteers telling their military stories.
-The display of A-4 Skyhawks line the field near the entrance and inside the building old uniforms, weapons, and tributes to honored Marines are proudly displayed.
-On the other side of the building are many different aircraft which served the military throughout the years.
+The display of A-4 Skyhawks line the field near the entrance, and inside the building, old uniforms, weapons, and tributes to honored Marines are proudly displayed.
+On the other side of the building are many different aircraft that have served the military throughout the years.
 Volunteers relish in telling about their years of USMC experiences and assisting visitors by explaining all the displays.
-Families often visit for the kid’s hands-on activities and the day I toured the museum, a retired Marine aviator explained the types of aircraft on display to me.
+Families often visit for the kids’ hands-on activities, and the day I toured the museum, a retired Marine aviator explained the types of aircraft on display to me.
 The museum has the world’s largest collection of vintage Marine aircraft and is the keeper of much of America’s aviation history.
-Get up close and inspect a military plane, helicopter or fighter jet and imagine what the pilots experienced during combat.
+Get up close and inspect a military plane, helicopter, or fighter jet, and imagine what the pilots experienced during combat.
 Plan your visit for open cockpit days and prepare for the suspenseful ejection seat wearing a helmet and communicating with a pilot.
 Scheduled open cockpit days can be found by texting FLYUSMC (42828).

 California Surf Museum